 The graph above illustrates the drastic decrease in lot sales over the past several years.
 With lot sizes smaller than one acre, most of these lots are in subdivisions, on public water and sewer.
 The main cause for this drastic decrease is that new construction has slowed -- most builders are not buying building lots to build houses speculatively.
 The decrease in median lot prices is not surprising, given the large decrease in sales.
-This year may show an end to the decline in lot sales, as shown in a significant number of sales in the first four months of this year.
+Do note that 2010 will likely show a increase in lot sales (finally!) as compared to 2009.
 Land Sales & Median Price Per Acre 1 acre or more

-Land sales of parcels larger than one acre have not decreased as significantly as small lot sales have.
-We continue to see a decline, but aside from the spike in land sales in 2005, there has always been quite a bit of variation in the number of land sales happening in a given year.
-Of note, however, the median price per acre of the land that is selling has slipped tremendously over the past two years, from a high of \$24k per acre down to \$15k per acre in 2009, and now down to a shocking \$9k per acre in 2010.
-This is possibly due to a small sample size in 2010, however, so we will probably see this value increase as we move through the year.
+Land sales of parcels larger than one acre had not decreased as significantly as small lot sales had --- until this year.
+There have been very, very few land sales this year, with only eight sales in the first five months of the year.
+The median price per acre of the land that is selling has also slipped tremendously over the past several years, from a high of \$24k per acre down to \$15k per acre in 2009, and now down to a shocking \$9k per acre in 2010.
+This is possibly due to a small sample size in 2010, however, so we may see this value increase as we move through the year.
 New Construction Single Family Home Sales Trends